Caf Confederation Cup: Finidi makes winning start as Enyimba defeat Diambars FC

 Finidi George began his coaching career on a winning note as Enyimba picked up a 1-0 away win over Diambars FC in Saturday’s Caf Confederation fixture.

-His first official assignment was the competition’s second round first leg fixture against the Senegalese side at the Stade Lat-Dior, Thies.
+His first official assignment was the competition’s first round, first leg fixture against the Senegalese side at the Stade Lat-Dior, Thies.

 Editors' Picks